 Best practice advice

 In accordance with its mission, Arts Law applies an “artist first” policy.
-As a result, we would decline to advise arts organisations even in situations where there is no conflict of interest with an individual artist if giving legal advice to the arts organisation would subsequently prevent us from advising an individual artist in relation to the same matter.
+As a result, we would decline to advise arts organisations or other entities even in situations where there is no conflict of interest with an individual artist if giving legal advice to the arts organisation would subsequently prevent us from advising an individual artist in relation to the same matter.
 For example, if the arts division of a local council (considered as an arts organisation generally eligible for advice from Arts Law) contacted us for advice on commissioning an artwork, we would decline to give legal advice on the basis of a policy conflict because we would want to remain able to advise an artist seeking advice on the terms of the commission.

-Considering the potential benefit of advising arts organisations in relation to their dealings with individual artists, in particular to improve the standard of contracts and ensure fair terms and conditions for artists, Arts Law can offer “best practice” advice instead of legal advice under our Best practice guidelines.
+Considering the potential benefit of advising arts organisations other entities in relation to their dealings with individual artists, in particular to improve the standard of contracts and ensure fair terms and conditions for artists, Arts Law can offer “best practice” advice instead of legal advice under our Best practice guidelines.

 Best practice advice is subject to the following principles: